-Our ability to grow will depend largely on our success in converting demand for wood decking products, which we estimate accounted for approximately 94% of the 2001 decking market when measured by board feet of lumber, into demand for our products, which we refer to as Trex in this prospectus.
-Failure to achieve increased market acceptance of Trex will limit our prospects for growth.
+Our ability to grow will depend largely on our success in converting demand for wood decking products, which we estimate accounted for approximately 94% of the 2001 decking market when measured by board feet of lumber, into demand for Trex.
+Failure to achieve increased market acceptance of Trex could have a material adverse effect on our business, operating results and financial condition.
 To increase our market share, we must overcome: